MinhDC1/OnlineStore/README.md

 # OnlineStore
-OnlineStore project based on ASP.Net Core 3.1 - ComIT.Net course.
+OnlineStore project based on ASP.Net Core 3.1

-This is a simple onlinestore web application include two small projects:
+This is a simple onlinestore web application include two small projects and is built base on ASP.Net Core and compliance with new Principal Architectural Design of Web Modern Application ASP.Net.

 I - Retail onlinestore web application for display products and selling to customers.
 Overall business application specification:
 - Create an online product catalog that customers can browse by category and page